Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 In order to get Medicare Part A with no premium, you also need to have paid into the Medicare system.
-This means that you or your spouse must have worked for at least ten years prior to enrolling in Medicare.
+This means that you or your spouse (or a parent, if you’re enrolling as a disabled child) must have worked for at least ten years prior to enrolling in Medicare.
 If not, you’re still eligible, but will have to pay a premium for Medicare Part A.

 The Medicare program is comprised of four main parts: